SergeyVorontsov/SimpleNewsApp/README.md

 # Simple news

-A simple application to demonstrate a few ways to interact iOS app with cloud service [Parse][].
+Simple iOS application to demonstrate a few ways to interact with cloud service [Parse][].

 1. Using Parse SDK
 2. Using REST API Parse. (with [Alomofire][] and [SwiftyJSON][])